 What are tags?
-Tags are something GUIDEcx (and perhaps other softwares) uses to label projects.
-If you have traditionally relied on spreadsheets and emails in your onboarding and project management, you know it can be difficult to stay organized and track progress.
+GUIDEcx (and perhaps other software) uses tags to label projects.
+If you have traditionally relied on spreadsheets and emails in your onboarding and project management, you know staying organized and tracking progress can be difficult.
 Tagging projects into categories and priorities is a time-consuming feature if not automated.

 Here are five ways you can use tags to filter and compare onboarding projects.